 Drivers license renewal fees can be paid by cash, check or credit card when renewing drivers licenses online.

-When to Renew Your Nebraska Driver's License
+Your Nebraska Driver's License

 Driver license renewal in Nebraska can be completed up to 90 days prior to the driver's birthday if he or she is 21 years of age or older.
 Drivers 21 years of age or older can request an early DMV license renewal if living out of state.
 In the event that your NE drivers license has expired, you may still renew your license up to one year past its expiration.
 Renewing drivers licenses in Nebraska after more than a year has passed since its expiration will require the driver to pass a written exam.
 Drivers that must retake a written exam are recommended to first complete an online practice test.